sf-wdi-37/materialize/README.md

   * `col s12`

-1. Using the bootstrap grid, make a grid that is 1 column on a phone (s), 3 columns on a tablet (m), and 4 columns on a desktop (l).
+1. Using the Materialize grid, make a grid that is 1 column on a phone (s), 3 columns on a tablet (m), and 4 columns on a desktop (l).

 <details><summary>Sample code</summary>